eagely/voice-frontend-docs/topics/implementation.typ

 ```
 ]

-The `onTextMessageReceived()` slot from the backend, which is connected to the `textMessageReceived` signal,
+The C++ backend emits a `textMessageReceived` signal, which was connected in QML to the function below.
-was connected to the function below.
 This function updates the text in the log view and makes it visible.

 #block(breakable: false)[
 ```qml